khulnasoft/khulnasoft/doc/dev/setup/index.md

 ## Quickstart

-In order to run the Sourcegraph locally, the following pages will guide you from zero to having a local environment up and running, ready for contributions for the the most common use cases.
+In order to run the Khulnasoft locally, the following pages will guide you from zero to having a local environment up and running, ready for contributions for the the most common use cases.

 - [**Quickstart with `sg`**](quickstart.md)